fit-r2lab/r2lab-demos/kube5g/README.md

 And for both versions, it is possible to run them in two modes (*all-in-one* (all in the same pod) or *disaggregated* (each VNF in a different pod).

+> Note: you select between both versions of the operator with
+> `kube5g.py -Ov1` or
+> `kube5g.py -Ov2`
+> with `kube5g.py -Onone`, `kube5g.py` will not start the operator, so you can run it
+> yourself interactively from the master node

+> Note: in v1 or v2 mode, the default is tho use the *all-in-one* mode,
+> you can turn on disaggregated modes with
+> `kube5g.py -D`

 Depending on the scenario, it takes between 1mn and 3mn for the operator to deploy the network, including the eNB (with the **oai-ran** VNF).
 The **k5goperator** operator